IBM/protect-webapp-using-runtime-container-security/README.md

 kubectl apply -f deployment.yaml
 ```

-> Note: The provided deplopy configuration uses 32425 port for service.
-If this port is not available or you want to use different port, please modify in deployment.yaml and then run.
+> Note: The provided deploy configuration uses 32425 port for service.
+If this port is not available or you want to use different port, please modify it in the  deployment.yaml and then run.

 Access the application at `http://<public-ip-of-cluster>:32425/`.

 Login to the application with default credentials `admin/password`.
 After login to the application first-time, you will get the following screen:

   ![application-first-screen](./images/app-first-screen.png)